Michelangelo's David

 To clean David's well-known visage, she scales a scaffolding to reach the top of the 5.17-meter statue.
 It's a high-stakes task; one error and one of the greatest sculptures in history might be permanently ruined.

-Every two months, Michelangelo's David receives a decent dustoff.
+Every two months, Michelangelo's David receives a decent dust-off.
 This helps keep a close eye on the sculptures' condition and document any changes to the marble's surface by caring for it.

 Interesting Facts about Michelangelo’s David

-• The height of Michelangelo’s David, which rises at an astounding 17 feet and weighs around 12,500 pounds—roughly the same as an adult giraffe or a two-story building - makes it the epitome of male perfection.
+• The height of Michelangelo’s David, which rises at an astounding 17 feet and weighs around 12,500 pounds—roughly the same as an adult giraffe or a two-story building—makes it the epitome of male perfection.

 • There are another thirty exact duplicates of Michelangelo’s David located all across the world, with the most well-known one being in Florence.
-The real David statue can be found at Accademia Gallery before the Palazzo Vecchio, while the bronze replica can be found in Piazzale Michelangelo.
+The real David statue can be found at the Accademia Gallery before the Palazzo Vecchio, while the bronze replica can be found in Piazzale Michelangelo.

 • David existed before Michelangelo: for over 35 years, it was just a rough piece of marble that was thought to be unsuitable for sculpting until Michelangelo performed his magic.
+With his unmatched talent, Michelangelo turned the rejected block into a masterwork that captured David's beauty and strength, immortalising the biblical hero.

 • The Statue of David has slightly crooked eyes, perhaps on purpose.
 Also, moving the Statue of David from Michelangelo's studio to the Piazza, which is half a mile away, took forty men and four days.

 • The best advice is to go to Florence and the Accademia Gallery during off-peak times, which are November through March.
-It is most busy on Sundays and Tuesdays, since the museum is closed on Mondays.
-Thus you must visit on Wednesdays, Thursdays, and Fridays.

 • All national institutions in Italy, including the Accademia Gallery, are free on the first Sunday of each month!
-For individuals who wish to save as much money as possible, this is a terrific chance, but that is the only benefit.

 • You must take a guided tour of the museum because that lets you discover a great deal about Michelangelo’s David, and the other artwork kept here.